 The hippocampus is one of the few regions of the adult human brain capable of neurogenesis – the birth of new brain cells.
 Animal and human studies have shown that the right kind of stimulation can reverse hippocampal atrophy.
 Exercise, enriched environments, certain medications, and brain stimulation therapies all encourage growth.

 Furthermore, there is now direct clinical evidence that vagus nerve stimulation (VNS) can achieve the same and reverse the shrinkage of the hippocampi.
-Without a doubt, that’s an incredible discovery.
+That’s a remarkable discovery.

 New Clinical Evidence: VNS Increases Hippocampal Volume